The Mergers & Acquisitions Litigation Review: Japan

 In a dispute between the parties to an M&A transaction, claims are usually based on the terms of the contract, and those terms typically provide for various defences.
 Such contractual defences may include a time limitation for bringing claims, a cap on total liability and a deductible or threshold for indemnifiable claims.

 If the target company is a Japanese company, the forum for dispute resolution is typically specified to be Japanese courts.
 The Tokyo District Court has been the most popular jurisdiction for M&A transactions in Japan.
-However, there is a growing trend of parties preferring arbitration because arbitration can resolve disputes faster, and confidentiality can be maintained as compared to a court process.
+However, there is a growing trend of parties preferring arbitration because arbitration can resolve disputes faster, and because confidentiality can be maintained in arbitration as compared to a court process.

 Arbitration clauses are generally enforceable in Japan.
 Although arbitral awards require a court judgment for enforcement in Japan, Japanese courts basically respect arbitral awards.
 As Japan has entered into the UN Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958, Japanese courts generally enforce arbitral awards granted by arbitration forums in foreign countries that have adopted the UN Convention.